Backup & Restore

 #### Components

-* Databases : This includes SQL and NoSQL information : file catalog, metadata, task execution history.
+* **Databases**: SQL and NoSQL data, including the file catalog, metadata, and task execution history.

-* S3 - Swift API Keys : Authentication Key Credentials of S3 and Swift storage provider.
+* **S3 and Swift API keys**: Authentication credentials for S3 and Swift storage providers.

 <figure><img src="/files/ZzUZtLcRvkYpaPixeDOG" alt=""><figcaption></figcaption></figure>